What is Glycerine?

-Physically, glycerine is a water-soluble, clear, colorless and odorless, sweet-tasting and viscous liquid with a high boiling point.
-Chemically, glycerine is a trihydric alcohol capable of being reacted yet stable under most conditions.
-Because of these unusual properties, its good compatibility with numerous other substances and the ease of processing it, glycerine is used in many areas.
+Physically, glycerine is a water-soluble, colorless, odorless, clear and viscous liquid with a high boiling point.
+Chemically, glycerine is a trivalent alcohol that can be made to react and yet is stable under most conditions.
+Because of these unusual properties, its good compatibility with many other substances and its ease of processing, glycerine is used in many applications.

 - 1,26 g·cm−3 (20 °C)